Monster88Ra/Blog/README.md

 # Blog
-It is my new blog about the projects in my repo including RayTracer and AdvancedTech_openGL.And old blog was moved here
+It is my new blog about the projects in my repo including RayTracer and AdvancedRenderTech_openGL.And old blog was moved here